Experimental measurements of the granular density of modes via impact: Experimental Methods

 The data collection procedure is described as follows: First, all the grains are removed from the box, and mixed in a separate container before being poured back into the experimental apparatus.
 Removing and replacing the grains ensures that we put the granular material into a new, unique state each time we collect data.
 Then, once the granular material has been placed back into the experimental apparatus, we place the pressure plate on top of the grains, but do not apply any pressure with the screw.
 At this point, we drop the steel ball onto the system exciting the vibrational modes.
 At the same time, the solenoid is de-energized and the steel ball is released, the DAQ card is triggered and begins to record the signal from the piezoelectric sensors for one second.
 Figure~\ref{fig:data} shows a typical output of one of the piezoelectric sensors, with the multiple pulses corresponding to the steel ball bouncing on the pressure plate.

 After this, pressure is applied via the screw to the pressure plate, and the ball is dropped again and the response of the piezoelectrics is again recorded.
 This procedure is repeated for a total of four pressure states (listed above).
-Once all the pressure states have been cycled through.
-The grains are removed, mixed, added back into the experimental apparatus, and the whole procedure is repeated.
+Once all the pressure states have been cycled through, the grains are removed, mixed, added back into the experimental apparatus, and the whole procedure is repeated.
+We measure the density of modes as the pressure on the system is cycled from low to high, since we find these results are not qualitatively different from cycling the pressure on the system from high to low.
 In total, we perform this procedure on five unique packings for each of our three grain types (15 unique packings in total).

-\subsection{Sound Speeds}
+\subsection{Sound speeds}

 In order to be able to relate specific frequencies to relevant length scales, we need to know the speed of sound in our granular material.
 This was accomplished for the 6~mm packing by measuring the time difference between the first arrival of sound (time of flight) at two piezoelectric sensors separated from each other by 10 cm.
 For these sound speed measurements, one piezoelectric sensor is placed near the top of the system and the other is placed 10 cm below this.
 A pulse of sound is injected at the top of the system and the time at which the signal first arrives at each sensor is found.
 From this time of flight information, a sound speed for the material is found.
 The grains are then agitated to put the material in a new state and the sound speed measurement is repeated for a total of 20 unique grain configurations.
 A histogram of these speeds is shown in Figure~\ref{fig:speeds}.

 We find an average speed of $193\pm16$~m/s (standard error).
+This speed of sound is significantly slower than the bulk sound speed, $c=\sqrt{\frac{E}{\rho}}$, of 1,200~m/s.
+This discrepancy with the bulk speed is consistent with previous experiments~\cite{Liu1992,Liu1993,Liu1994} that found the granular speed of sound for a granular material composed of unconfined glass beads to be 280~m/s compared to a bulk speed of 4,000~m/s.
+Additional experiments on a 2D granular material~\cite{Owens2011} found a wide range of sound speeds within a given packing due to the fact that the speed of sound varies with the strength of the force chain along which the sound propagates.

+Additionally, simulations of the sound speed from the time of flight~\cite{Somfai2005} find a pressure dependence of $c\propto P^{1/6}$.
+In their simulations, they report pressure in units of $E^*=\frac{E}{1-\nu^2}$ and speeds in units of $c^*=\sqrt{\frac{E^*}{\rho}}$, which for our 6~mm packing are $E^*\approx3$~GPa and $c^*\approx1700$~m/s.
+At the pressure at which our sound speeds were measured ($0.7\mu E^*$), the simulation finds a sound speed of $0.12c^*=200$~m/s in good agreement with our average result of 193~m/s.